-The occurrence or possibility of one or more of these or similar events may cause us to pursue one or more significant corporate transactions as well as other remedial measures, including refinancing all or part of our then-existing indebtedness, selling assets, reducing or delaying capital expenditures, seeking to raise additional capital or pursuing one or more internal reorganizations, restructuring activities, strategic corporate alignments, cost-saving initiatives or asset sales.
-Any refinancing of our substantial indebtedness could be at significantly higher interest rates, which will depend on the conditions of the markets and our financial condition at such time, and may require us to comply with more onerous covenants, which could further restrict our business operations.
+The occurrence or possibility of any such result may cause us to engage in a strategic review that ultimately results in us pursuing one or more significant corporate transactions or remedial measures.
+Any such actions or measures could include reorganization or restructuring activities, asset sales or other divestitures, cost-saving initiatives or other corporate realignments, seeking strategic partnerships and exiting certain product or geographic markets.
+Additionally, we may need to refinance all or part of our then-existing indebtedness, reduce or delay capital expenditures or seek to raise additional capital.
+Any refinancing of our substantial indebtedness could be at significantly higher interest rates, which will depend on the conditions of the markets (particularly given the disruptions to and extreme volatility in the capital markets from COVID-19) and our financial condition at such time, and may require us to comply with more onerous covenants, which could further restrict our business operations.
 Any refinancing may also increase the amount of our secured indebtedness.
-In addition, the terms of existing or future debt agreements may restrict us from adopting any of these alternatives.
-Likewise, any internal reorganizations, restructuring activities, strategic corporate alignments, cost-saving initiatives or asset sales may be complex, could entail significant costs and charges or could otherwise negatively impact shareholder value and there can be no assurance that we will be able to accomplish any of these alternatives on terms acceptable to us, or at all, or that they will result in their intended benefits.
+In addition, the terms of existing or future debt agreements may restrict us from consummating any of these alternatives.
+Likewise, any reorganizations or restructuring activities, corporate realignments, asset sales or divestitures, strategic partnerships or other actions that we take may be complex, could entail significant costs and charges or could otherwise negatively impact shareholder value and there can be no assurance that we will be able to accomplish any of these alternatives on terms acceptable to us, or at all, or that they will result in their intended benefits.
+COVID-19 has had a significant impact on the financial markets, which could make it more difficult to consummate any refinancing or result in in more onerous or expensive terms.